Frequently Asked Questions

 What Makes iCare Different From Traditional ERs?

 iCare combines the best of ER and Urgent Care in one location.
 Having a hybrid ER and Urgent Care center in one location provides convenience for patients who are unsure of what kind of treatment they need. iCare Emergency Centers is wholly owned and operated by local emergency physicians in the Dallas-Fort Worth Metroplex.
 Our goal is to provide compassionate, affordable, and exceptional emergency and urgent care.
-We have worked in hospital-based emergency rooms providing similar care but noticed that patients were waiting for at least 2-3 hours before being seen, the physicians and nursing staff were hurried, and the interactions between the physician and patients were impersonal.
-We founded iCare Emergency Centers to provide the quality of care for our patient that we demand for ourselves and our families.
+We have worked in hospital-based emergency rooms providing similar care, but noticed that patients were waiting for at least 2-3 hours before being seen, the physicians and nursing staff were hurried, and the interactions between the physician and patients were impersonal.
+We founded iCare Emergency Centers to provide the quality of care for our patients that we demand for ourselves and our families.
 We began with streamlining the intake process by minimizing the time needed to check-in, minimizing the time in our triage area, and getting patients into a room quickly.
-We have implemented an emergency department specific electronic medical record to minimize paperwork, automate our processes, and file insurance claims electronically.
+We have implemented an emergency department-specific electronic medical record to minimize paperwork, automate our processes, and file insurance claims electronically.
 Our laboratory and imaging suites are on-site, comprehensive, and digital.
 Laboratory results are available within minutes and our digital x-ray suite, ultrasound, and 4th generation CT scanner allow for real-time readings by our emergency physicians and formal reads by board-certified radiologists.

 Do You Treat Children?

 YES!
 Our emergency physicians are residency trained to treat pediatric emergencies.
 Many of our physicians have trained and practiced in pediatric emergency centers prior to joining iCare.
 Our facilities are equipped to treat you and your child with personalized service in the event of an emergency or illness.
 We understand that coming to the emergency room may be a scary and unusual time for you and your child.
-We have designed our facility to be calmer, less hectic, and more child friendly compared to the hospital-based emergency rooms.
+We have designed our facility to be calmer, less hectic, and more family-friendly compared to the hospital-based emergency rooms.

 Who Will Be Delivering My Medical Care?